HTTP-RPC/Kilo/README.md

 All three versions take a base URL and an interface type as arguments and return an instance of the given type that can be used to invoke service operations.
 The second version accepts a map of HTTP header values that will be submitted with every service request.
 The third accepts a callback that is used to produce web service proxy instances.
 Interface types must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 The `RequestMethod` annotation is used to associate an HTTP verb with an interface method.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the base URL.
 If unspecified, the method is associated with the base URL itself.
-If the provided interface type extends the `Map` interface, the `put()` method can be used to supply values for any named path variables.
+The `WebServiceProxy#setKeys()` method can be used to supply values for any named path variables.

 `POST` requests are always submitted using the multi-part encoding.
 Return values are handled as described for `WebServiceProxy`, and are automatically coerced to the correct type.